< >

 Everyone participates.

 All children are involved throughout the performance.
 This builds confidence, promotes team spirit and eliminates rehearsal rowdiness.
 The audience is often asked to join in the fun, and action often spills into the aisles!
-All of our SCHOOL PLAYS give suggestions on how to divide up large parts (such as Alice or Cinderella) among several performers so that no one child is the "star".
+All of our SCHOOL PLAYS give suggestions on how to divide up large parts (such as Mowgli) among several performers so that no one child is the "star".

 Familiar stories with upbeat endings.